MjiaShao/NetworkTwoSampleTest/README.md

 <h2> Application </h2>
    <li>  Example1: application on test with two network. (see 'example1.m')
-   <li>  Example2: application on getting similarity matrix with multiple network. (see 'example2.m')
+   <li>  Example2: application on getting similarity matrix with multiple networks. (see 'example2.m')